Sounds fishy! Are there really marine mammals in Malaysia?

 The year is now 2021, and while general awareness about marine mammals in the country has greatly improved, there remains a significant proportion of Malaysians who are still in the dark when it comes to these animals in our waters.
 When news is spread about a sighting, many immediately assume that these animals are lost or just passing through as they go off on their migratory travels.
 Many don’t think that whales, dolphins and porpoises call the tropical waters of Malaysia home.

 Malaysia is a country gifted with rainforests and coastlines all around, biodiversity unlike anywhere else and warm summer-like weather year-round.
-In fact, Malaysia is the 12th most megadiverse country in the world, and this does not yet include marine biodiversity!
+In fact, Malaysia is the one of the most megadiverse countries in the world, and this does not yet include marine biodiversity!
 Plenty of Malaysians and residents alike love nature and many are avid hikers, divers and animal lovers.

 That leads us on to our burning question of: why don’t more Malaysians know about the existence of marine mammals here in Malaysia?